 The Trust was organized as a Delaware statutory trust on February 3, 2012 and is permitted to offer multiple, separate series (i.e., funds).
-As of the date of this SAI, the Trust offers fifteen separate funds, including the Funds and other funds not offered in this SAI.
-The Trust is an open-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and the Funds are non-diversified series of the Trust.
+As of the date of this SAI, the Trust offers sixteen separate funds, including the Funds and other funds not offered in this SAI.
+The Trust is an openend management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), and each Fund, except the KraneShares Bosera MSCI China A Share ETF and KraneShares MSCI All China Index ETF, is a non-diversified series of the Trust.
+The KraneShares Bosera MSCI China A Share ETF and KraneShares MSCI All China Index ETF are diversified series of the Trust.
 The offering of the Trust's shares is registered under the Securities Act of 1933, as amended (the "Securities Act").
 All payments received by the Trust for shares of any fund belong to that fund.
 Each fund will have its own assets and liabilities.
 Shares of each Fund will only be issued against full payment, as further described in the Prospectus and this Statement of Additional Information.